“My Wealthy Family Won’t Approve of My Poor Boyfriend”

 Your first question is easiest to answer, so I’ll start there: no, love is NOT enough to sustain a happy, long-term relationship.
 It’s certainly not enough to sustain something as serious as a marriage.
 In addition to love, you need: shared values; mutual respect; compatibility; some common interests; and a shared vision for the future.
 You also need to be on the same page in terms of finances.

-Maybe you have a few of those things — maybe you have enough compatibility to be happy for another few months even.
-But from the sound of it, I doubt you’ve talked much about what your vision is for the future, or what your financial and career goals are, and it doesn’t seem like you have much respect for your boyfriend, so there are some big strikes against you.
+Maybe you have a few of those things, although with your big age difference, it’s hard to imagine that you are very compatible let alone share similar goals.
+From the sound of it, I doubt you’ve talked much about what your vision is for the future, or what your financial and career goals are, and it doesn’t seem like you have much respect for your boyfriend – so there are some big strikes against you.
 But these aren’t the only strikes I see against your potential for a happy long-term future with this guy — or any guy, for that matter.

 The best way to personal fulfillment, both in your relationships and in your career, is to figure out what YOU want.
 Forget for a moment, if you can, what your family’s expectations are, and what you think society expects, and think about what you want for yourself.
 Do you want to be a wife and mother?
 Do you want to stay home with the kids?
 Do you want a husband who is emotionally attentive and a hands-on father, even if it means bringing home less money that maybe your father did?
 Or, would you prefer a man who is career-driven and financially ambitious, even if he has to sacrifice time away from you to meet his goals?